 Unicorns in the Natural History of Ancient Greece

 In ancient Greece, unicorns were not so much mythology, but a part of natural history.
-Unicorns were believed to truly live in India.
+The ancient Greeks believed that unicorns truly lived in India.

 A Greek historian Ctesias, who lived around 400 BCE, describes an Indian wild ass size of a horse.
 According to him, this wild ass was white and it had a purple head and blue eyes.
 It also had a horn, which was 28 inches or 70 centimeters long.

-Read more about the natural history of unicorns on this post.
+Read more about the origin of the unicorn myth on this post.